-How to Make Sugar Facial Scrub With a Tomato
+How to Make a Tomato and Sugar Facial Scrub

-Exfoliating the face will give bright, plump and smooth glowing skin.
+Exfoliating the face will give bright, plump and smooth, glowing skin.
 A facial scrub or exfoliating scrub primarily removes the build-up of dead skin cells.
-In a nutshell, if the dead cells are not removed, the skin looks sluggish, uneven in colour and the skin will feel rough to the touch.
+In a nutshell, if the dead cells are not removed, the skin looks sluggish and uneven in colour and will feel rough to the touch.
 As we age, cells are regenerated at a slower rate.
-By exfoliating regularly, blood flow is increased which gives a more youthful appearance with fresh cells visible.
+By exfoliating regularly, blood flow is increased, which gives a more youthful appearance with fresh cells visible.

-- Skin Type: Oily skins up to three times a week, Dry skins need only once or twice a week, Combination skin may use twice a week and for Sensitive skins only use once.
+- Skin Type: Oily skins should exfoliate up to three times a week, dry skins need only once or twice a week, combination skins should do so twice a week and sensitive skins should do it only once a week

 - Supplies: As you only need a few ingredients, make sure you have a supply that will not be used up during the week.

 You will be able to gauge yourself how often to use once you try it.
 Note: Never use more than three times a week.

 As with any lotions and potions, watch for skin reactions or allergies and stop using immediately if you experience any signs.
 Do not use if you have a known allergy to sugar or tomatoes.